 A variety of measures and incentives are available to help businesses undertake energy-efficiency projects.
 Customers can choose measures from three streams: lighting, HVAC, and manufacturing and other equipment.
 Incentives are predefined based on the equipment being installed and applications must have a minimum total incentive value of $500 to be eligible.

 As you lay out and plan projects with your customers, speak with them about the application process, the program requirements and your role as the applicant representative.
 Use the available optional program worksheets to choose project measures and to estimate energy savings and available incentives.
 Share the pre-project application checklist with your customers to help them get started.
 Resources to help you and your customers at every step of the application process are available online.

-Once your customer is ready to begin a project, sign up for the Save on Energy Retrofit portal.
+Once your customer is ready to begin a project, if you do not have an existing Retrofit portal account, sign up for the Save on Energy Retrofit portal, or log in to your existing account.
 The portal will centralize all aspects of your customer’s project application, from the details of the upgrade to the approval process.